Jef van de Wiele: Influence under the occupation

 Under the occupation he did enjoy some influence, although the complicated nature of Belgian politics meant that he did not gain the full influence he sought.
 He enjoyed a good relationship with Walloon leader Léon Degrelle and accompanied him on various public engagements.
 At home however he had struggled to gain influence from the far-right but pro-independence Flemish National Union and clashed repeatedly with its leaders Staf De Clercq and Hendrik Elias, who maintained ambiguous attitudes towards the Nazis.
 In contrast Van de Wiele called for Flanders to be fully incorporated as a Reichsgau with himself as Gauleiter.
 Indeed, he was isolated from the wider Flemish right to such an extent that his closest political ally became Rexist leader Léon Degrelle, with whom he toured Wallonia in 1943.
 He worked enthusiastically with the Nazis, advocating the full mobilisation of the region and, in 1943, turning the entirety of his youth movement over to the Hitler Youth.

 After the liberation of Belgium by the Allied forces he fled to Germany in September 1944, settling in Waldeck-Pyrmont with other Flemish exiles.
 By that point van de Wiele was the only Flemish leader with whom the Nazis were still working and as such they sent him to Cologne to organise Flemish refugees into a cohesive pro-Nazi organisation.
-In December 1944 he was also designated the head of the theoretical "Reichsgau Flandern".
+In December 1944 he was also designated the head of the theoretical "Reichsgau Flandern" and given the nominal title Leider van het Vlaamsche Volk ("Leader of the Flemish People").
 Joachim von Ribbentrop also recognised van de Wiele as leader of the Vlaamsch Bevrijdingscomité (Flemish Liberation Committee) around the same time.
 For the most part these posts proved meaningless with the liberation effectively completed in early 1945 following the Battle of the Bulge.

 Post-war life

 Following the end of World War II van de Wiele was branded a traitor for his enthusiastic collaboration.
 Initially he evaded capture, but in 1946 he was arrested whilst dressed in the uniform of a German officer.
-During November of that year, a court-martial in Antwerp condemned him to death.
-Nevertheless, the sentence was soon commuted to life imprisonment, and after 17 years' incarceration he was released: whereupon he settled in West Germany.
+During November of that year, a court in Antwerp condemned him to death.
+Nevertheless, the sentence was soon commuted to life imprisonment.
+Van de Wiele was released from prison in 1963, after which he settled in West Germany.
 Returning to Belgium some time in the 1970s, he died at Bruges in 1979.